 When files are stored on a computer or shared drive, administrators may accidentally create duplicates of policies and procedures.

-Or administrators may distribute paper or email copies of a new policy, but forget to update the version on the drive.
+Administrators may distribute paper or email copies of a new policy but forget to update the version on the drive.
 This can leave employees referencing the wrong policy, which can hurt consistency, throw a wrench in operations, and create liability risks.

 Many organizations keep spreadsheets of important due dates.
 But without automated reminders, administrators will have to manually manage updates, due dates, employee sign-offs, and more.